luisgasco/openskyr/README.md

 -----------

 -   Added function to make basic density maps based on flight paths.
--   There are an error in the use of import packages.
+-   There are an error in the use of imported packages.
+It will be solved in the next commit.
+-   It is necessary to use the code "library(sp)" before importing Ropensky.
 It will be solved in the next commit.